nagotown/utau.info/docs/start/resamplers.md

-!!! note To-do
+!!! note

-        Add information about frq files and wavtools
+        To-do: Add information about frq files and wavtools

 ## What is a Resampler?